-We experienced a 50% increase in revenue in the quarter ending March 31, 2022, compared to the quarter ending March 31, 2021.
-Sales increases were driven by improvements in sales to the VA hospitals and clinics and from replacement sales of 4G Guardian Alert 911Plus devices to our out-of-warranty customers holding the 3G version of the same device.
+We experienced a 21% increase in revenue for the three months ended June 30, 2022 and a 34% increase in revenue for the six months ended June 30, 2022, compared to the same periods ended June 30, 2021.
+Such revenue increases were driven by improvements in sales to VA hospitals and clinics and from replacement sales of 4G Guardian Alert 911Plus devices to our out-of-warranty customers holding the 3G version of the same device.
 Due to the sunsetting of the 3G service by the nation's cellular network providers, our customers' 3G units no longer work in areas of the country not being supported by 3G service.
+The percentage increase in revenue for the quarter ended June 30, 2022 was lower than that in the previous quarter, as the replacement program was mostly completed by the quarter ended June 30, 2022.